 CMYK, RGB What?

-For Digital Graphics, RGB Is Your Friend
+For Digital Graphics, RGB Is Our Friend

-In most cases, it is best to use Photoshop when designing in the RGB color mode since Photoshop is pixel-based.
+Typically, it is best to use Photoshop when designing in the RGB color mode since Photoshop is pixel-based.
 However, there is an exception.
-If you are designing a vector (SVG) icon for a website, for example, you would want to use Illustrator since it is vector-based.
+If we create a vector (SVG) icon for a website, we should use Illustrator since it is vector-based.
 We will cover the difference between pixels and vectors in a later blog.
 For now, we will focus on Photoshop.

-For Print Graphics, We Will Hang Out With CMYK
+For Print Graphics, Use CMYK

 Why Does This Matter?
 Red is Red, Right?

 Well, actually, in terms of screens vs. printers, red is not red!
 Take a look at the graphic below.
 There are two squares, each with the “same” red in different color modes.
 They are not the same!
 The RGB square looks more vibrant, which makes sense because RGB produces more vibrant colors that only display on screens.
 This simple graphic highlights the importance of ensuring our designs use the correct color mode.

 We can spend all day choosing the best color palette and creating a beautiful graphic.
 However, if we use CMYK for screens or RGB for print, the color you see on the screen will not match what you see once published.
 Save yourself frustration and confusion by following this rule of thumb:

 - Use RGB and Photoshop for digital designs

 - Use CMYK and Illustrator or InDesign for print designs